thatvirtualboy/thatvirtualboy.github.io/_pages/bentocraft.md

 • Device Frames: Add authentic device frames to your app screenshots with a single tap.
 • Drag & Drop Simplicity: Quickly integrate your images into bento frames for seamless design.
 • Alternate App Icons: Customize your app’s look with unique home screen icons.
 • Lightning-Fast Exporting: Share your work across platforms in seconds.
+Choose from PNG, JPEG, or PDF.
 • And more

 ![Bento Craft](/assets/images/bento/bentocraft-promo1.png)